quchen/stackage-everything/README.md

 Stackage-Everything generator
 =============================

+tl;dr: »I want Stackage on an airplanes

-This meta-meta-package generates packages to depend on the entirety of Stackage packages of a certain LTS release.
-This is useful in conjunction with Stack’s package preloading feature: get all the sources of Stackage before boarding a plane, and everything’s available even if there is no internet.
+This meta-meta-package generates packages to depend on the entirety of Stackage of a certain LTS release.
+This is useful in conjunction with Stack’s package preloading feature: prefetch all the sources of Stackage before boarding a plane, and everything’s available even if there is no internet.
+Required packages, or even just their documentation, can then be built without being online.

 Usage
 -----